 Delaware supports the use of renewable energy by homeowners and businesses through grant funding, incentives, and technical guidance.
 The state partners with utilities to make these programs possible.
 Delaware’s state law requires that utilities derive a growing part of their energy supplies from renewable sources.

 The Green Energy Program provides rebates for residential and small scale renewable energy systems.

 Delaware utilities must get an increasing percentage of their electricity from renewable resources.

-Governor Carney’s Offshore Wind Working Group explores ways for Delaware to participate in developing offshore wind.
+The Governor’s Offshore Wind Working Group explores ways for Delaware to participate in developing offshore wind.